risc0/risc0-rust-starter/README.md

 ## Contributor's Guide
 We welcome contributions to documentation and code via PRs and GitHub Issues on our [main repository](http://www.github.com/risc0), this repository, or any of our other repositories.

+## Video Tutorial
+For a walk-through of how to build with this template, check out this [excerpt from our workshop at ZK HACK III](https://www.youtube.com/watch?v=Yg_BGqj_6lg&list=PLcPzhUaCxlCgig7ofeARMPwQ8vbuD6hC5&index=5).

 ## Questions, Feedback, and Collaborations
 We'd love to hear from you on [Discord](https://discord.gg/risczero) or [Twitter](https://twitter.com/risczero).